Skip to main content

 Australia's trade and investment priorities include attracting Romanian investment to Australia, including in Australia's IT and new technologies sectors.

-The construction in Romania of Australia's icebreaker RSV Nuyina exemplifies the potential for further business engagement.
+The construction in Romania of Australia's icebreaker RSV Nuyina (completed in 2021) exemplifies the potential for further business engagement.
 Romania's energy, mining, IT, agriculture, manufacturing and services sectors present opportunities for Australian businesses.

 Austrade's Prague Office is responsible for Romania, and assesses potential trade and investment opportunities in Romania.